ogame-tbot/TBot/README.md

   * AutoResearch: Tbot will develop your researches from the planet set in settings.json up to the given levels.
 An origin can be set in settings.json to send the necessary resources from.
   * BuyOfferOfTheDay: TBot can buy the daily item from the Trader (check intervals are implemented so you can configure shorter check times when there is the specific event)
 * AutoHarvest: TBot will harvest expedition debris in your celestials' systems as well as your own DFs
+* AutoColonize: TBot will make new colonies.
+Input the list of coordinates of your desired colonies and TBot will do the rest.
 * SleepMode: TBot will not interact with your account between the hours specified in settings.json
   * AutoFleetSave: TBot will keep your fleets safe by dispatching them on the safest mission possible until wake up time (deploy with recall is supported!)
 * Local Proxy (tnx to ogamed): Tbot allows you to play in your browser